dalemorson/mentoring-sessions/005-Puppet-Basics-Standalone/introduction.md

 # Puppet Introduction

-- This lab will introduce the Puppet Agent on a single Windows Server.
+- This lab will introduce the Puppet Agent on a standalone Windows Server.
-- Puppet can be used in a single server or multi-server architecture.
+- Puppet Agent can be used on a standalone server, or used in a client-server environment with the Puppet Server.
+- This lab will focus on the standalone architecture to learn some basics of the Puppet Agent and CLI commands.

 ## Introduction to Windows Server Configuration